-Allocation by Rationing by Reservation
+Allocation by Rationing

+by Reservation

-- Require potential visitors to request, or reserve, an opening in advance (most people have experience with this. . .
-Restaurants, hotels, campgrounds, whitewater rivers) - Advantageous to people who can plan ahead - Problems ("no shows," "multiple reservations," administration costs, multiple contacts) - "Suboptimization" -- relative worth of the experience is ignored - Multiple reservations (for short visits & repeat visits?)
+- Require potential visitors to request, or reserve, an opening in advance (most people have experience with this...
+Restaurants, hotels, campgrounds, whitewater rivers) - Advantageous to people who can plan ahead. - Problems with "no shows," "multiple reservations," administration costs, multiple contacts - "Suboptimization" -- relative worth of the experience is ignored - Multiple reservations for short visits & repeat visits?

-Rationing by Lotteries
+by Lotteries

-- Visitation rights are distributed randomly (People have experience with this. . .
-Big game permits, whitewater rivers) - "Eminently Fair" - "Suboptimization" (Relative worth of the experience or visiting one specific place is ignored.) - · Problems with "leadtime" before visit - · Problems with "no shows" - Methods (Mail?
+- Visitation rights are distributed randomly (People have experience with this...
+Big game permits, whitewater rivers) - · "Eminently Fair." - "Suboptimization" -- relative worth of the experience or visiting one specific place is ignored. - Problems with "leadtime" before visit - · Problems with "no shows" - Mail?
 Phone?
 Electronic?
 Individuals or groups?
-Fair?
-Equal Access?)

-Rationing by Queuing
+by Queuing

 - Visitation rights granted first-come, first-served (People have experience with this. . .
-Big game permits, whitewater rivers, amusement parks) - · Imposes a price in terms of time. - "Suboptimization" -- We pay in terms of time, but no one receives the benefit of this "price." - · Favors locals & those with lots of time - Expensive to administer (facilities for those waiting) - Not very popular
+Big game permits, whitewater rivers) - Imposes a price in terms of time. - "Suboptimization" -- We pay in terms of time, but no one receives the benefit of this "price." - Favors locals & those with lots of time - Expensive to administer (facilities for those waiting) - · Not very popular by Price by Merit

-Rationing by Price

 - Visitation rights limited by raising the price (People have experience with this. . .
-Big game outfitting, hotels) - Discriminates against those unable or unwilling to pay. - "Suboptimization" -- Ability to pay may not be related to the value we place on the resource. - · May not adequately limit numbers of users - · Benefit-It captures the "value paid" - · "User pays," or is it "User pays again?"
+Big game outfitting, hotels) - Discriminates against those unable or unwilling to pay. - "Suboptimization" -- Ability to pay may not be related to the value we place on the resource. - May not adequately limit numbers of users - Captures the "value paid" - User pays vs User pays again